 Why is it important to clean with eco-friendly products?

-You may not realize it, but many of the air fresheners, cleaners, and disinfectants that you use for your home can actually be harmful to you and your pet’s health.
+You may not realize it, but some of the air fresheners, cleaners, and disinfectants that you use in your home may actually be harmful to you and your pet’s health.

 No matter how well trained your pet is, accidents can still happen.
-And when that happens, it’s up to you to clean it because leaving it is definitely not an option.
+And when that happens, it’s up to you to clean it because leaving it for later is definitely not a good option.

 Why you need to clean the mess ASAP